 - Make sure the bolts can only be unscrewed from the inside, to prevent thieves from dismantling it when you’re not at home or sleeping.

 - Place the shed in a trafficked area where the security is enhanced by the many passers-by or install lights around it to keep the area illuminated during night-time.
 Lights with motion sensors can typically ward off thieves.

 - Install an alarm system to deter burglars.

 - Inspect the shed from time to time to make sure there aren’t any breaches that could give thieves easy access to your motorcycle.

 Ensure your bike is even more secure

-If you’e got a shed, that’s a great start but it’s worth installing a ground anchor for added peace of mind.
-They can cost as little as £20, like this Mammoth one we’ve picked.
-They take around 45 minutes to fit and give you a strong point to chain your bike to.
-A robust deterrent made from hardened steel.
-The Mammoth Bolt In comes with straightforward instructions, a fitting kit including four bolts, an allen key and hammer-in ball bearings.
-It’s big enough to fit even a 16mm chain.
+If you’ve got a shed, that’s a great start, but it’s worth installing a ground anchor for added peace of mind.
+They can cost as little as £30, like this Luma one we’ve picked.
+Ground anchors take around 45 minutes to fit and give you a strong point to chain your bike.
+A robust deterrent made from hardened steel, the Luma Ring anchor, comes with straight forward instructions, a fitting kit with rawl bolts, and steel ball to avoid unscrewing.
+This ring anchor is insurance recognised Sold Secure approved.

 Is shed ventilation necessary?